-The ESG Management Committee is comprised of three members of ICD’s management team and performs an oversight and monitoring role in relation to ICD’s management of its own ESG responsibilities and the implementation of ICD’s ESG framework and strategy.
+The ESG Management Committee comprises three members of ICD’s management team and performs an oversight and monitoring role in relation to ICD’s management of its own ESG responsibilities and the implementation of ICD’s ESG framework and strategy.

 ICD’s risk management framework integrates risk management into core business activities and decision-making processes with the goal of taking prudent risks that are commensurate with our risk appetite.

-The framework is designed to contribute to the achievement of ICD’s strategy and objectives by implementing a risk management process to systematically identify, analyse, evaluate, treat, monitor and review ICD’s risks.
+The framework is designed to contribute to the achievement of ICD’s strategy and objectives by putting in place a risk management process to systematically identify, analyse, evaluate, treat, monitor, and review ICD’s risks.

 We believe that a strong risk culture is important to create an environment for effective risk management processes.